Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly employed in real-world applications, driving the need to evaluate the trustworthiness of their generated text.
 To this end, reliable uncertainty estimation is essential.
-Since current LLMs generate text autoregressively through a stochastic process, the same prompt can lead to varying outputs.
-Consequently, leading uncertainty estimation methods generate and analyze multiple output sequences to determine the LLM's uncertainty.
-However, generating output sequences is computationally expensive, making these methods impractical at scale.
-In this work, we inspect the theoretical foundations of the leading methods and explore new directions to enhance their computational efficiency.
-Building on the framework of proper scoring rules, we find that the negative log-likelihood of the most likely output sequence constitutes a theoretically grounded uncertainty measure.
-To approximate this alternative measure, we propose \method{}, which has the advantage of being obtained using only a single output sequence generated by greedy decoding.
-This makes uncertainty estimation more efficient and straightforward, while preserving theoretical rigor.
-Empirical results demonstrate that \method{} achieves state-of-the-art performance across various LLMs and tasks.
-Our work lays the foundation for efficient and reliable uncertainty estimation in natural language generation, challenging the necessity of more computationally involved methods currently leading the field.
+Leading uncertainty estimation methods generate and analyze multiple output sequences, which is computationally expensive and impractical at scale.
+In this work, we inspect the theoretical foundations of these methods and explore new directions to enhance computational efficiency.
+Building on the framework of proper scoring rules, we find that the negative log-likelihood of the most likely output sequence constitutes a theoretically principled uncertainty measure.
+To approximate this alternative measure, we propose \method{}, obtained using a single output sequence from greedy decoding.
+This approach streamlines uncertainty estimation while preserving theoretical rigor.
+Empirical results demonstrate that \method{} achieves state-of-the-art performance across various scenarios.
+Our work lays the theoretical foundation for efficient and reliable uncertainty estimation in natural language generation, challenging the necessity of the prevalent methods that are more complex and resource-intensive.